 In November 2017, ZR Guofu transferred its rights to the mandatorily redeemable noncontrolling interest in SP to Tianjin Jiatai.
 In December 2017, CMS Holdings redeemed the mandatory redeemable noncontrolling interest from ZR Guofu of RMB97,106 to withdraw the CCM Hospital Businesses.
-On November 29, 2018, the PTC business had been disposed by Proton (BVI) (note 15).
-As of December 31, 2018 and 2019, only CHS was retained in the CCM Hospital Businesses.
+On November 29, 2018, the PTC business had been disposed by Proton (BVI) (note 14).
+On November 19, 2020, CHS had been disposed by China Medstar (note 4).